Bhumika2/Pygmy2/README.md

    Each microservice/replica will have its own log file.
    Logs for the clients can be seen in client/logs folder.

-3. run.sh will start microservices in containers and clients.
+3. run.sh is a single script which will start microservices in containers and clients on the local machine.

    The clients will fire requests randomly for different items.
    This will happen for 60 seconds and then the script will kill all processes and shut down the containers.

    - To run the client for a longer duration, please change the value in run.sh file.
    - By default, 2 clients will be started.
 This value can be changed in run.sh file.

 Steps to run dockerized application on AWS - EC2 instances (Linux AMI).

 1. After cloning the code, open the hostname.conf file in root directory of project and set the hostname as PublicDNSName of EC2 instances for all three microservices.